Dynamical String Tension Theories with target space scale invariance SSB and restoration: Constraints from quantum conformal invariance on the Tension field, when several strings share the same region of space.

-Then the equations (\ref{relationbetweentensions}), (\ref{solutionforphi}), (\ref{stringtension1}), (\ref{stringtension2}), with $c= \frac{\sigma}{t^4}$.
-If we want that the only possible singularities take place at $t=0$ only, we must take $\sigma$ negative, and therefore the two strings have string tensions of opposite signs.
+Then the equations (\ref{relationbetweentensions}), (\ref{solutionforphi}), (\ref{stringtension1}), (\ref{stringtension2}), with $\Omega^2= \frac{\sigma}{t^4}$.
+If we want that the only possible singularities take place at $t=0$ only, we must take $\sigma$ negative, and therefore the two strings have string tensions of opposite signs, since the factor between the two string tensions is $\Omega^2= \frac{\sigma}{t^4}$ according to (\ref{stringtension1}), (\ref{stringtension2}), which is negative and therefore now the two strings have opposite tensions.

 Whether strings 1 or 2 are the ones with negative tensions depends on the sign of $T_2 -T_1$.
 If we want the strings with negative tension to exist only in the early universe, we must take $T_2 -T_1$ to be negative.
 At the same time there will not be positive tension strings in the early universe, but in the late universe approaches a constant value.
 The positive string tension are the strings 1, with zero tension in the early universe and the tension $T_1 -T_2$ in the late universe.
 The negative string tension are the strings 2, with $T_1 -T_2$ tension in the early universe and the tension zero tension in the late universe.